 There’s no pleasing everyone.

-Finally, it’s time and my guests arrive for the evening’s festivities.
+Finally, it’s time and my guests arrive for my fantasy dinner.

 Van Gogh brings me a giant sunflower.